 It’s thought that the oldest part of the current church now on site was built in the 14th-century.
 But, of course, the most unique part of St Mary’s is not the church itself but instead the beautifully trimmed yew trees which sit in the churchyard.

 These trees, and the legend of the 100th yew being planted, are undoubtedly one of the best-kept secrets of the Cotswolds.
 Wander through at any given moment and you’ll find the huge trees sitting in amongst the gravestones and mausoleums which surround the church.

 Should you exit the church onto St Mary’s Street and not allow yourself to become too distracted by the beautiful thatched cottages which lie directly opposite, you’ll spot a rather unusual piece of history.

 For, in the very heart of the square, there’s a set of perfectly preserved stocks.
 Known as ‘spectacle stocks’ as they look like a pair of glasses, there’s a little noticeboard nearby with further history about them.

 The Green at the Falcon Inn is self-proclaimed to be the oldest bowling green in Britain.
 Allegedly in use for well over four hundred years, the Green was first created in the 16th-century behind the newly built pub.
 In other sporting news from the village, it’s said that the rugby club is the oldest village rugby club in England (it was first formed in 1872!)

-For the best eats in town, you simply must head to the beautifully appointed tea rooms of the Patchwork Mouse.
+For the best eats in town, you simply must head to the beautifully appointed tea rooms of the Painswick Pooch Coffee House (which was formerly known as the Patchwork Mouse Art Café).
 This coffee house serves cake, hot drinks, and cool beverages throughout the week and has become a go-to meeting place for locals over the years.